nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

-For each of the tests described below, you must add the corresponding function prototype to `Tester.hpp` and the corresponding test macro to `main.cpp`.
+For each of the tests described below, you must add the corresponding function prototype to `Tester.hpp` and the corresponding test macro to `TestMain.cpp`.
 If you can't remember how to do it, look back at the `MathSender` examples.
 After writing each test, run all the tests and make sure